 Like many wormbrains, the Nemateuthis is an amalgamation of parasitic symbionts at multiple levels.
-Digestion, respiration and eyesight are provided by the vertebrate host, while transportation, defensive maneuvers, chemosense and the hunting of prey are performed by a colony of massive roundworms.
+Digestion, respiration and eyesight are provided by the vertebrate host beast, while transportation, defensive maneuvers, chemosense and the actual consumption of prey are performed by a colony of massive roundworms.
 These worms, in turn, are coordinated by the collective mind of several thousand minute, hyperparasitic brain-flukes.

 The roundworm "tentacles" of the Nemateuthis are comprised of a larger, mated pair of "rippers" armed with powerful, chitinous jaws and their stunted offspring, the jawless "slurpers" equipped with corrosive saliva and sucker-like maws.
 Both castes are capable of regenerating from any remaining tail portion, but heavy enough combat or disease may result in the permanent loss of one or more individuals.
 Missing slurpers must be replaced by the reproductive functions of their mother rippers, while the eldest slurpers will replace any lost ripper in a sudden surge of growth.